 Shutterstock Create (within Shutterstock Creative Flow)

-Creative Flow has a free-for-all version, however, it is limited.
-If you want full access to all features you need Creative Flow+, the premium version, which costs $12.99/mo.
+Creative Flow has a free-for-all version.
+However, it is limited.
+If you want full access to all features, you need Creative Flow+, the premium version, which costs $12.99/mo.
 But great news: Creative Flow+ is included FOR FREE with any Shutterstock subscription!
 If you subscribe to any download plan at Shutterstock, you'll unlock full access to Creative Flow+ at no added cost!
-This a great offer to seize now since you can get your subscription at a lower price using our Shutterstock coupon code!
+This is a great offer to cease now since you can get your subscription at a lower price using our Shutterstock coupon code!